Icenium/bond-content/grocery-list/lesson-1.md

 * **d**.
 Find and click the “Data” link on the right-hand side of the screen.
 * **e**.
 In the Data Navigator (the panel on the right-hand side of the screen), expand “Backend Services”, and then right click on “Grocery List Backend” (or whatever you named your Backend Services project).
 Select “Properties” from the context menu.
 * **f**.
 In the Properties menu (bottom right-hand side of the screen), find the project's API key and copy it.
 * **g**.
-Click the “Project” link on the right-hand side of the screen to switch back to this project's files.
+Click the “Solution” link on the right-hand side of the screen to switch back to this project's files.
 * **h**.
 Open app.js in the scripts folder.
 * **g**.
 Replace the `YOUR API KEY` string with your project's API key that you copied to the clipboard.
 * **h**.
 Paste the following code in the `initialize()` function (after the `var app = ...;` line).